-The aim of the proposed development is to increase the transfer capacity of the network beyond the forecasted 2030 load under all N-1 contingencies in Limpopo province and the country as a whole.
+The aim of the proposed development is to increase the transfer capacity of the network beyond the forecasted 2030 load under all N-1 contingencies in Limpopo Province and the country as a whole.
 The proposed development will directly and indirectly improve the standard of living for Limpopo communities as it will create employment opportunities, generate income and contribute to the local economy and to a larger extent the country as a whole.

-Nsovo Environmental Consulting (Nsovo) has been appointed by Eskom, the applicant, to undertake the Environmental Impact Assessment (EIA) studies in terms of the National Environmental Management Act, 1998 Act No. 107 of 1998) (NEMA) and the Environmental Impact Assessment Regulations of 2014 as amended for the proposed construction of approximately $\pm 170$ km Maphutha-Witkop 400kV powerline and associated infrastructure (referred to as Maphutha-Witkop 400kV powerline) within the jurisdiction of Sekhukhune and Capricorn District Municipalities in the Limpopo Province.
+Nsovo Environmental Consulting (Nsovo) has been appointed by Eskom, the applicant, to undertake the Environmental Impact Assessment (EIA) studies in terms of the National Environmental Management Act, 1998 Act No. 107 of 1998) (NEMA) and the Environmental Impact Assessment Regulations of 2014 as amended in April 2017 (hereafter referred as Regulations as amended) for the proposed construction of approximately 170km Maphutha-Witkop 400kV powerline and associated infrastructure (referred to as Maphutha-Witkop 400kV powerline) within the jurisdiction of Sekhukhune and Capricorn District Municipalities in the Limpopo Province.